sil-so/muxt/README.md

 ### Download

-Get the latest version from the [GitHub Releases](https://github.com/sil-so/muxt/releases) page.
+Get the latest macOS version from the [GitHub Releases](https://github.com/sil-so/muxt/releases) page.

+**Windows & Linux:** Builds are available in the releases, but have not yet been tested.
+If you encounter OS-specific issues, please create an Issue.

 ### macOS Setup